 A computer rendering of the AVAIO data center campus in Pulaski County

-A California-based data center developer plans to invest $6 billion to build a large-scale digital campus in Pulaski County, marking the largest economic development project in Arkansas history.
+A Connecticut-based data center developer plans to invest $6 billion to build a large-scale digital campus in Pulaski County, marking the largest economic development project in Arkansas history.

 AVAIO Digital Partners announced Thursday it will construct AVAIO Digital Leo, a multibuilding data hub designed to support cloud computing and artificial intelligence operations.
 The project will phase in over several years and could ultimately exceed $21 billion in total public and private investment, company officials said.